A Model for Topological p-wave Superconducting Wires with Disorder and Interactions

-Including a shift $\theta_k' = \theta_k - \frac{\pi}{2}$ we obtain the identity $\langle \psi_{GS} | c^{\dagger}_j c_{j+1} | \psi_{GS}\rangle= \frac{1}{3\pi}\left(\cos(0)-\cos \left(\frac{\pi}{2}\right)\right)$.
-An important quest of this work is to study the stability of this correlator around the topological transition with disorder.
-It is relevant to observe that this correlation function is smoothly behaving around the topological transition and it also varies continuously with the parameter $t/\Delta$.
+{where an implicit sum $\frac{1}{N}\sum_{j = 1}^{N}$ and a subsequent thermodynamic limit have been performed in Eq. (\ref{eq:Cnumber}).
+The terms with negative values of $i$ in the sum are another equivalent way to account for the (additional) terms coming from the PBC limit in Eq. (\ref{eq:Cnumber}).} This gives precisely $C = \frac{1}{2}$ at the transition, though only converge as $m^{-1}$ where $m$ is the largest distance considered.
+This half-Chern number can be understood has a half-Skyrmion in the Bloch sphere formulation of the BCS model \cite{hur2022topological,del2023fractional}; see Appendix \ref{AppendixA}.

+\freplace{A central aim of our work is to study the stability of the Chern marker in Eq.~\eqref{eq:Cnumber} in the presence of local fluctuations of the chemical potential.
+As such, another important tool we use to study the stability of the topological and physical properties of individual and coupled Kitaev wires are precisely the correlation functions in Eq.~\eqref{eq:correls_m}, and in particular the nearest-neighbor correlator.
 For an illustration, see formula (\ref{formulatDelta}) and Fig. \ref{fig:CorrelationFunctionDeltaNeqT}.
-In Sec. \ref{Sec4} we examine the same correlation functions across the phase boundary in the presence of disorder for two interacting wires.
-Within a mean-field theory approach, at weak interactions, the location of the quantum critical point (QCP) is modified to $\mu=2t+\frac{V}{2}$ (see Appendix~\ref{AppendixA}).
-The linear evolution with the interaction agrees with the results of Ref. \cite{Schuricht}.
+Later on in Sec. \ref{Sec4} we also examine the same correlation function $\langle c^{\dagger}_{j+1}c_{j}\rangle$ across the phase boundary in the presence of disorder for two interacting wires.} \\

 We start by considering the effect of Gaussian disorder on the topological properties of the non-interacting Kitaev wire by adding on-site fluctuations $\delta \mu_j$ to the chemical potential as $\mu_j = \mu +\delta \mu_j$ in Eq.~\eqref{eq:KitaevH}.
 On-site fluctuations $\delta\mu_j$ are sampled from a normal distribution with zero mean and Gaussian standard deviation $\sigma$

 where $\sigma/t$ quantifies the disorder ``strength".
-The topological phase is in general resilient to disorder.
-A simple transfer matrix approach, eg. for $t = \Delta$, shows that the edge Majorana fermions remain localized up to \cite{Gergs2016method}
+The topological phase is in general resilient to disorder. { In Appendix \ref{AppendixA}, in Fig. \ref{fig:CorrelationFunction2Panels}, we present the results from ED for one Gaussian disorder realization at $\mu=0$ for the correlator $\langle c^{\dagger}_j c_{j+1}\rangle$ showing its robustness for $\mu=0$ until $\sigma\sim 0.5t$.
+The (averaged) topological number as a function of $\sigma$ is then shown for {\it global} disorder in Fig. \ref{fig:CnumberDisorderMu=0C}a) corresponding to $\delta\mu_j=\delta\mu$ with $10^4$ samples, and for {\it on-site} Gaussian disorder in Fig. \ref{fig:CnumberDisorderMu=0C}b) corresponding to $10^5$ samples.} A simple transfer matrix approach, eg. for $t = \Delta$, shows that the edge Majorana fermions remain localized up to \cite{Gergs2016method}